jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

 ### Verify On Linux

-There is not reliable way to read the occupancy of the VCE/UVD/VCN engines on AMD GPU on Linux.
+There is no reliable way to read the occupancy of the VCE/UVD/VCN engines on AMD GPU on Linux.

 But you can still verify this by reading other engines with the `radeontop` tool.